eshnil2000/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:
+#1.
+Convert image to grayscale
+#2.
+Apply Canny edge detection to detect edge outlines
+#3.
+Select the region of interest to limit to roughly the extent of lane lines in the image
+#4a.
+Extract the hough lines, process the lines so that the Left Lane Line pieces are combined as 1 single solid line
+#4b.
+Similarly process the Right Lane Lin pieces.
+This processing is done in the modified draw_lines function
+#5.
+Overlay the processed Hough Lines onto the origina image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by doing the following:
+-Divide the points of the lines into Left Lane & Right Lane lines based on their slope values (negative slopes=Left Lane) -Fit a line equation to the left lane line points and another line to the right lane lines -Start the Left Lane line from the bottom of the image (corresponding to the maximum Y value of the image, minimum X value of set of points) and end the line at roughly the midpoint of the image (corresponding to the maximum X value of the set of points, and calculating it's Y value based on the line fit equation)
+-Repeat similar procedure for the Right Lane Line

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+![alt text][image1]:./Solutions/solidYellowCurve.jpg "Lane Lines detected"

 ### 2. Identify potential shortcomings with your current pipeline